One solution: Slow feed dog bowls.

 Personally, I prefer to feed from a dog bowl instead of the floor or cookie sheets.
 Using a tennis ball isn't desirable because then I feel like I have to wash the ball and periodically replace it to keep things sanitary.
 But, it could serve as a short term, temporary solution.

+Select one of the options to slow your dog down.
 After your dog stops gulping his food, you should notice an improvement or elimination of his digestive problems.
-If you do not notice a change and your dog is still experiencing problems of concern, then contact your vet to determine if there is another cause.
+If you do not notice a change and your dog is still experiencing problems of concern, then contact your vet to determine if something else could be causing the problems.